All field notes

 Choosing what not to do

 Astra’s roadmap includes agents that handle professional workflows, manage files, navigate Chrome on your behalf.
 A 95% success rate is impressive for a chatbot.
-For an agent authorized to move money or delete files, a 5% failure rate is catastrophic.
+For an agent authorized to move money or delete files, a 5% failure rate is the kind of friction that keeps people from ever fully handing it over.
+One wrong transfer means calling your bank, explaining what happened, starting over.
+That is enough to take back control.

 The design question is not what the assistant can do.
 It is what the assistant should choose not to do.
 Restraint is the hardest interaction to ship because there is no demo moment.
 You cannot show a crowd the conversation that did not happen, the action held back, the question asked before the decision was made.
 But that is the work.
 That is what trust is made of.

-When I worked on Voice Access for Android alongside teams passionate about accessibility, the conversation we kept coming back to was about privacy: not just of the person holding the phone, but of what the phone reveals to everyone else in the room.
+When I worked on Voice Access for Android alongside teams passionate about accessibility, the conversation we kept coming back to was the same design problem in a different sense: not what the AI says out loud, but what the screen reveals to the people around you.
 The people we were designing for were low vision users who needed the camera running and the screen on just to find the exit on a transit bus, to locate a medication on a pharmacy shelf, to identify the right aisle in a grocery store without asking a stranger for help.
 They could not dim the screen when someone leaned over to look.
 The constraint we were working through was simpler to say than to solve: how do you protect what is on that screen from the person sitting two seats away?

 That question pointed to something we were not calling by its right name at the time.
 It was not just a privacy feature.
 It was a contextual decision: the recognition that the environment a person is in is also part of the experience.
 The people who can see the screen without permission are part of the design problem.
 The technology had to hold that context, not just the hand holding the device.

 That was nine years ago.
 Today, the Samsung Galaxy S26 Ultra ships a feature called Privacy Display: it controls how light leaves the screen, restricting what people at side angles can see, applied automatically when entering passwords, configurable by app.
-What my team was working through on a whiteboard with disability advocates is now a flagship feature.
+The problem my team was working through on a whiteboard with disability advocates is now something the industry ships as a flagship feature.

 The multimodal AI assistant of the future will be designed around hundreds of contextual decisions exactly like that one, not only for the person using the device, but aware of who else can see it.
 A form factor like Astra’s glasses already moves toward that answer by removing the screen from the equation entirely.
 In the meantime, screen technology like Samsung’s can do the same work for the phone in someone’s hand on a bus.